alby-tomy/Intelli_Mouse/Readme.md

  Purpose:
   To create a complete functionalizing virtual mouse that work by tracking hand gusters with the help of ml techniques.
   It has the features of drag&drop, right&left click, scroll up&down

+#How to run
+run the interface.py
+python interface.py to use the interface
+=> click the start button to start the intelli mouse => click the stop button to stop using intelli mouse